 Challenging your placement

 If you believe you are capable of succeeding in a more advanced class than the one in which you are placed by the standard placement procedures described above, you may challenge your placement by taking the Accuplacer.
 Students are allowed only one challenge opportunity.
 There is an $18.00 challenge fee that must be paid prior to testing.
-Since students are allowed only one challenge, review of the subject should be done prior to testing.
+Though in most cases, students are allowed two challenges, review of the subject should be done prior to testing.
 The Accuplacer exam may be taken no more than two times.